The “refugee crisis” is the definitive topic of 2015. Click here for a detailed chronology.

 During a meeting with Turkish Prime Minister Ahmet Davutoğlu, Chancellor Angela Merkel repeats former Federal President Christian Wulff’s sentiment, expressed four years prior: “Islam belongs in Germany—and that is true, I’m of this opinion as well.”
 At the same time, Merkel emphasizes that she nonetheless does not advocate for Turkey’s full EU-Membership.
 At the end of June, the Chancellor strengthens her own statement on Islam’s place in Germany, as she, for the first time, officially participates in Ramadan’s breaking of the fast.

-In Dresden, both Pegida’s planned demonstration and the consequent counter protests January 19th are cancelled due to threats of Islamic terrorism.
+In Dresden, both Pegida’s planned demonstration and the consequent counter-protests January 19th are cancelled due to threats of Islamist terrorism.
 The day before, police on site issue a prohibition of all protests for security reasons.
 The targeting of the Pegida meeting points concretely to further warnings of potential terrorist attacks on German train stations, to which the authorities react with an increase in the number of patrolling police units.
-Just over a month later, the Braunschweiger carnival procession also does not take place due to risk of terrorist attacks.
+Just over a month later, the Braunschweig carnival procession also does not take place due to risk of terrorist attacks.

 In the middle of March, the Cabinet of Germany (Bundesregierung) presents the study “Schoolbook Study.
 Migration and Integration” (“Schulbuchstudie.
 Migration und Integration”).
-The authors complain that German textbooks display mostly stereotypical representations of immigrants (the refugee, the criminal, etc.) and hardly mention immigrants’ quotidian life in Germany.
+The authors complain that German textbooks display mostly stereotypical representations of immigrants (the refugee, the criminal, etc.) and hardly mention everyday immigrant life in Germany.

 At the beginning of April, published data of the Cabinet of Germany (Bundesregierung) shows that the number of foreigners that are deported from Germany has steadily decreased in recent years.